moebaca/k8s-autoscaler-benchmarker/README.md

 # k8s-autoscaler-benchmarker

 The `k8s-autoscaler-benchmarker` can be a useful tool for administrators and developers looking to optimize the scaling capabilities of their EKS clusters.
-It offers a streamlined process for benchmarking the performance of Karpenter and Cluster Autoscaler for EKS workloads.
-By providing time metrics on EC2 instance initiation, pod readiness, node deregistration, and instance termination times, it enables users to quickly test autoscaler settings such as `consolidateAfter` for Karpenter and `scale-down-unneeded-time` for Cluster Autoscaler.
-This tool supports customization through a variety of parameters, ensuring that users can adapt the benchmarking process to their specific environment while also providing defaults for quick testing.
+The tool offers a streamlined process for benchmarking the performance of Karpenter and Cluster Autoscaler for EKS workloads.

+By providing time metrics on EC2 instance initiation, pod readiness, node deregistration, and instance termination times, it enables users to quickly test autoscaler settings such as `consolidateAfter` for Karpenter and `scale-down-unneeded-time`, `node-delete-delay-after-taint`, `scale-down-delay-after-add`, etc. for Cluster Autoscaler.

+This tool also supports customization through a variety of parameters, ensuring that users can adapt the benchmarking process to their specific environment while also providing defaults for quick testing.

 ## Currently Supported Features